 WHY WAS THE VOYADE STARTED?

-The VOYADE was created after realizing that most beard care companies for black men just emulated other popular brands.
+The VOYADE was created after realizing that most beard care companies for men just emulated other popular brands.
 Our goal was to create a quality, incredibly-detailed, result oriented beard butter that didn't make over zealous promises.
-We like to operate outside of the "norms" and away from the long-standing gatekeepers of the beard care industry by infusing our brand with a rich history of great black men who contributed to our society for centuries.
-This is our way of honoring them and black men who exudes the same ambition.
+We like to operate outside of the "norms" and away from the long-standing gatekeepers of the beard care industry by infusing our brand with a rich history of great men who contributed to our society for centuries.
+This is our way of honoring them and men who exudes the same ambition.

 WHERE DOES THE NAME COME FROM?

-Throughout history, there have been great black men who accomplished great feats of heroism and innovation despite the uphill battles of fighting the very world they contributed too.
+Throughout history, there have been great men who accomplished great feats of heroism and innovation despite the uphill battles of fighting the very world they contributed too.
 That's where the story of the VOYADE begins.
 The VOYADE is a ideal that has been passed down from centuries throughout the world.
 For generations, the VOYADE spirit has had a tremendous influence on the foundation of every country.

 From kings to your everyday gentleman, the VOYADE spirit has guided individuals to reach their highest destinies.
-With putting in Virtuous, Optimistic, Youthful, Articulate, Dominating Effort in everything they did, they insured their spot in history, creating the way for future generations of black men to follow.
+With putting in Virtuous, Optimistic, Youthful, Articulate, Dominating Effort in everything they did, they insured their spot in history, creating the way for future generations of men to follow.
 The very symbol that we brandish on our products puts that strength of will on full display.

 THE VOYADE WAS MADE WITH THE IDEA OF GROOMING THE "ELITE"